Lab tests for lupus

 The most common urine tests look for cell casts (bits of cells that normally would be removed when your blood is filtered through your kidneys).
 They also look for protein being spilled into your body because your kidneys are not filtering the waste properly (proteinuria).
 A collection of your urine over a 24-hour period can also give important information.

 A biopsy procedure involves removal of a small bit of tissue that the doctor then examines under a microscope.
 Almost any tissue can be biopsied.

 The skin and kidney are the most common sites biopsied in someone who may have lupus.

 The results of the biopsy can show the amount of inflammation and any damage being done to the tissue.
-Further tests on the tissue sample can detect autoimmune antibodies and determine whether lupus or another factor such as infection or medication is responsible.
+Further tests on the tissue sample can detect ANA and determine whether lupus or another factor such as infection or medication is responsible.

 View our Glossary of Lupus Blood Tests for more details on blood tests for antibodies, proteins and clotting time.

 If you have a positive antinuclear antibodies (ANA) test, or if you’re wondering if you might have lupus, learn more about a blood test that can help doctors diagnose lupus.